 In Gandharan art, Avalokiteshvara, like other bodhisattvas, is depicted with a moustache and uttariya robes and is covered in jewellery.
 It is speculated that two key features of Avalokiteshvara – the lotus in his left hand and the statue of Amitabha in his hair – emerged during this period.
 Many of these earlier representations of the Buddha and bodhisattvas were subject to stylistic experimentation, owing to the absence of an established iconography, making it difficult to accurately identify bodhisattvas with interchangeable traits.
 For instance, the lotus was sometimes substituted for a wreath, and bodhisattvas such as Maitreya may also depict a Buddha on their head.

-Buddhist art gained iconographic stability in the Vakataka and Gupta period – the second to sixth centuries in present-day north Pakistan, north India and the Deccan – due to a combination of imperial patronage and a textual foundation, primarily the key Mahayana sutras.
+Buddhist art gained iconographic stability under Vakataka and Gupta rule – the second to sixth centuries in present-day north Pakistan, north India and the Deccan – due to a combination of imperial patronage and a textual foundation, primarily the key Mahayana sutras.
 By the fifth century, iconographically standardised bodhisattva images were being created at cultural centres such as Sarnath and Mathura, which acted as a basis for later images of the Buddha and bodhisattvas.
 It was during this period that the figure of Avalokiteshvara was given clear visual characteristics.
 He is shown displaying the varada mudra on his right hand and holding a lotus in his left.
 He is also depicted wearing elaborate jewels, counting a rosary and often features a statue of Amitabha in the jatamukha of his matted hair, which was considered the sign of an ascetic.
 The most recognisable depiction of Avalokiteshvara from this period is a painting in Cave 1 at Ajanta which dates to the fifth century CE, where the bodhisattva is shown in his protective aspect, heavily bejewelled and holding a white lotus, but without the Buddha statue in his elaborate headdress.
 His association with compassion and care are particularly visualised in his facial expression in this painting, a feature that is partly the consequence of style and partly a close reading of scripture.

 Towards the end of the first millennium CE in the eastern and north-eastern parts of the Indian subcontinent, Avalokiteshvara and other bodhisattvas began to be depicted as many-limbed and many-headed figures under the emergent iconography of Vajrayana Buddhism, patronised primarily by the Pala Dynasty.
 This was largely the result of Tantric influences on Buddhist principles and ways of envisioning the world.
 Avalokiteshvara’s added arms allowed for a simultaneous representation of his many attributes, and made it possible to identify him in new forms and interpretations.
 A form of Avalokiteshvara worshipped in Nepal and Tibet, Ekadasamukha, has multiple arms and eleven faces arranged vertically in three tiers, meant to convey his all-seeing nature as well as his generosity and capacity to care for the world.
 Other uncharacteristic depictions of Avalokiteshvara, such as in the fierce and aggressive forms of Hayagriva and Mahakala, represent the driving away of self-destructive habits and other negative emotions from the minds of devotees.